Annie Barnes (suffragist): Life and suffragist action

 Barnes was an enthusiastic supporter of women's suffrage but she avoided getting involved in any protest that might lead to a custodial sentence.
 Barnes enjoyed the many suffrage meetings and she found it difficult to refuse Pankhurst's leadership.
 She did refuse to be smuggled into the Houses of Parliament to drop flour on the prime ministers head, but she later dropped leaflets from London Bridge.
 She was stopped by the police but again managed to talk her way out of an arrest.

 She married Albert Barnes in 1919.
 They had no children of their own, but cared for Annie's younger siblings after her father remarried.

 She was later shocked by Pankhurst's disregard for matrimony.
 Pankhurst was a communist, but Barnes joined a Socialist group.

 Later life

 Barnes was a Labour member of Stepney Metropolitan Borough Council from 1934 to 1937, and again from 1941 to 1949.
 In 1938 she joined the Charity Organization Society which was active in assisting the poor but it had a poor reputation.
 Under her advice the organisation changed its name to remove the word "charity" to assist those who received their philanthropy.

 She and her husband were bombed out during the Second World War and lived for a time at Toynbee Hall.

 She continued to keep in contact with Sylvia Pankhurst until she emigrated to Ethiopia in 1955.

+Brian Harrison recorded 2 oral history interviews with Barnes, in November and December 1974, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Barnes talks extensively about Sylvia Pankhurst as well as her work for the Labour Party.